domdus/directus-extension-streaming-video-player/README.md

 1. Add a string field to `directus_files` (e.g., `stream_link`)
 2. Set the interface to **Streaming Video Player**
-3. Configure `stream link field name` in the interface options under **Streaming Configuration**
-4. In directus_files detail view: Enter stream link in the custom field and it will be picked up by the player
+3. In directus_files item view: Enter stream link in the custom field and it will be picked up by the player

 Use the toggle button to switch between HLS stream and source file playback.